nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Explanation on how Participation points is represented in TAA

 * Participation points in TAA is only limited to 0 to 700 (inclusive of both 0 and 700)
-* Participation points of weeks where attendance is not marked is represented as `-1`
+* Participation points of weeks when attendance is not marked is represented as `-1`
 * Display of participation points in TAA is the average points, which is calculated using `Total participation points` / `Number of weeks present`
-  `Total participation points` is the sum of all participation points for weeks where the student is present `Number of weeks present` refers to the number of week present from week 1 to week 12
+  `Total participation points` is the sum of all participation points for weeks when the student is present `Number of weeks present` refers to the number of week present from week 1 to week 12